 Do chinchillas have periods?

-I currently own a female chinchilla and have done a lot of research on this topic, and here is what I can tell you.
+I have been raising a chinchilla for the past 5 years and here is what I can tell you.

-So, do chinchillas have periods?
 No, chinchillas do not have periods.
 Chinchillas do go into heat when they are more likely to mate and have the capabilities of reproducing.
-Female chinchillas become more energetic when they are in heat, but they do not have periods or show many other visual indicators.
+This is known as the oestrus cycle and lasts 28 days but a female chinchilla will only be in heat for 2 days.

 I know, trust me.